PHPMailer: how to send emails easily

 Step 6: Use the correct character encoding

-Due to the various accent letters in other languages, it may be a good idea to enable UTF-8 in PHPMailer to prevent display errors, especially when using various attachments.
-Add the following lines of code to your PHP script for this:
+It’s a good idea to enable UTF-8 in PHPMailer to prevent display errors from occurring when processingaccented letters from other languages, especially when using different attachments.
+You can do this by adding the following lines of code to your PHP script:

 $mail->CharSet = 'UTF-8';